Crossing the Line of Ludicrous (LOL)

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-My parents used to tell us kids: If you don’t stand for something, you’ll fall for anything.
-They insisted I grow up with a thorough, varied education and travel the world – to immerse myself in reality and not be completely dependent on what I see on TV or read in the papers.
+My parents insisted us kids grow up with a thorough, varied education and travel the world – to immerse ourselves in reality and not be completely dependent on what we saw on TV or read in the papers.
 Educationists call this experiential learning.

 To this day, education is one of my greatest passions and world travel has become one of my greatest teachers.